We all have a certain amount of stress in our life.

 The good news is that the amazing machine we call the human body can usually do this without synthetic help.

 What can you do to improve your resilience?
-Resilience is the ability to cope, adapt, and deal with stress in a manner likely to reduce the amount of… Click To TweetThis includes shortening the length of time needed to work your way through a stressful event or emotions.
+Resilience is the ability to cope, adapt, and deal with stress in a manner likely to reduce the amount of tension it causes in your life.
+Click To TweetThis includes shortening the length of time needed to work your way through a stressful event or emotions.

 The following ideas have been tested, tried, and approved by stress researchers.
 That said, remember we are all different and what works for one person may not work for another.
 If an idea works for you, add it to your go-to methods.
 If not, move on and try another.
 Soon you’ll have a gym bag full of kick-booty tools that help you conquer life’s tougher days.